terriblefire/cd32_riser/README.md

 # cd32_riser

-Experimental CD32 Riser with USB Support
+Experimental CD32 Riser with USB Support.
+Very much work in progress.
+The code is not good right now.

-THIS BOARD HAS NOT BEEN TESTED AND IS PROBABLY NON-FUNCTIONAL.